 - prepared to listen respectfully

-- comfortable and aware of responsibilities of being a guest in a community – for instance, never refuse the offer of food or drink
+- comfortable and aware of the responsibilities of being a guest in a community – for instance, never refuse the offer of food or drink

 - aware of the protocols of each community